 Freshwater as a phenomenon in international law is notoriously multifaceted.
-Water appears as a public good, and also as an economic good; it appears as a human right and also as a state’s right; it is susceptible to the principle of sovereignty over natural resources and it appears also – against all odds– in the common heritage discourse.
+Water appears as a public good, and also as an economic good; it appears as a human right and also as a state’s right; it is addressed by the principle of sovereignty over natural resources and it also figures in the common heritage discourse.

 Regarding the aspects of natural resources and human rights, the present project is linked to that of Corina Heri The Emerging Human Rights of Peasants